Earthly-j/What-I-study/README.md

 I try add into 80x24 which is the most primitive display interface

-# Unix Curriculam (Essetial only in Vitual IT world )
+# Unix Curriculam (Essetial only in Virtual IT world )
 [cs1302](https://cs1302book.com/index.html)

 # Emacs Org